Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Holley Canal Falls

 Pack a picnic and enjoy time with family and friends exploring our parks.
-Most of the gorge trails are open in time for Memorial Day weekend, but please check with them directly before you go.
+Most gorge trails are open in time for Memorial Day weekend, but please check with them directly before you go.

 Explore More